 In gardens, pincher bugs feed on decaying plant matter, seedlings, and flower petals.
 When populations soar, they can shred seedlings and puncture berries.

-Indoors, they don’t chew wood or wires.
-At worst, they’re a messy nuisance no different from clover mites or boxelder bugs.
+Indoors, they do not chew wood or wires.
+At worst, they are a messy nuisance no different from clover mites or boxelder bugs.
 For more on similar pests, see Are Boxelder Bugs Harmful?
 What to Know About Box Elder Bugs.

 Professional Pest Control: Integrated Management for Pincher Bugs

-When I tackle earwig issues, I follow basic IPM steps—change habits first, then add controls.
+When I tackle earwig issues, I follow a simple approach: change habits first, then add controls.
 Here’s the breakdown:

 Cultural and Habitat Modifications